aveirinha/marias-recipes/src/content/recipes/pastel-de-nata.md

 - 2 cinnamon sticks
 - 200-300g caster sugar (depending on how sweet you like them)
 - 100g plain flour
-- 2 yolks (3 if not very yellow)
+- 2 yolks
-- 6-8 medium eggs
+- 6-8 eggs (depending on size)
 - 2 sheets of puff pastry

 ## Method